Kong/kongponents/docs/guide/migrating-to-version-9.md

 #### Slots

 * `icon` slot has been removed.
-Instead, you can use new `before` and/or `after` slots to provide icons on the left/right, inside the input
+Instead, you can use new `before` and/or `after` slots to provide icons on the left/right, inside the input.

 #### Events

 * `icon:click` event has been removed.
 Instead, when using `before` and/or `after` slots, you can provide your custom click handlers bound to clicks on slotted content.
-See KInput's [slots](/components/input#after) for more details
+See KInput's [slots](/components/input#after) for more details.

 ### KInputSwitch